jsslkeylog/jsslkeylog/README.txt

   -javaagent:jSSLKeyLog.jar=logfile.log:quiet

-  If you prefer the message to appear on stderr instead of stdout, add the :stderr option instead.
+  If you prefer the message to appear on stdout instead of stderr, add the :stdout option instead.

 - If you use a double == between name of the Jar file and the name of your log file, extra verbose comments (containing timestamps and